Siddy321/Machine-Learning/README.md

 # Machine-Learning
-It contains projects based on each ML Algo.
+It contains projects based on several ML Algorithms.